opendatasoft/codelibrary/content/components/search-module/4/index.md

 height: 600
 ---

-The same search bar, with a dedicated feature to search on a specific field.
+The same search bar, with a dedicated feature to search on a specific field, thanks to the `#search` operator.